A unified test for regression discontinuity designs: Unified test based on joint asymptotic normality

-Following \cite{calonicoRobustNonparametricConfidence2014a} and \cite{cattaneoSimpleLocalPolynomial2019}, we employ local polynomial regressions to approximate unknown functions $f(x)$ and $\mu_{Z_k}(x)$ for $k=1,\ldots,d$ flexibly near the cutoff $\Bar{x}=0$.
-These estimators are particularly well-suited for manipulation testing because of their excellent boundary properties.
-This hypothesis testing problem induces a nonparametric boundary point at $\Bar{x}=0$ because we need to estimate two distinct estimands for each function using the two subsamples $\{X_i: X_i\leq 0\}$ (approximation from the right) and $\{X_i: X_i< 0\}$ (approximation from the left), respectively. \footnote{We construct test statistics based on the local polynomial estimators of $f(x)$ as well as $\mu_{Z_k}(x)$.
-The conventional kernel density estimator of $f(x)$ is valid for internal points, but it is not boundary adaptive.}
+Following \cite{calonicoRobustNonparametricConfidence2014a} and \cite{cattaneoSimpleLocalPolynomial2019}, we use local polynomial regressions to approximate the unknown functions $f(x)$ and $\mu_{Z_k}(x)$ for $k=1,\ldots,d$ flexibly near the cutoff $\Bar{x}=0$; see \cite{fan1996local} for a review of local polynomial regressions.
+Based on the testing problem, we must obtain two distinct estimands for each function using the two subsamples $\{X_i: X_i\geq 0\}$ (approximation from the right) and $\{X_i: X_i< 0\}$ (approximation from the left) at a boundary point $x = 0$.
+These estimators are recommended owing to their excellent boundary properties.